Lead-free (Pb-free) conversion

-TI's remaining products using lead are required by customers and out of scope of EU RoHS, such as military and space products.
-For more information on specific packages or part numbers visit our Material Content Search Tool or find links to related resources below.
+TI's remaining products using lead (Pb) are required by customers, such as military and space products or under regulatory exemption (see RoHS Exempt and expiration statement).
+For more information on specific packages or part numbers visit our Material Content Search Tool.
+Links to related resources are below.

 - China RoHS and Chasing Arrows